LayanJethwa/graphical-calculator/README.md

 The syntax of the log function is [base]log([value]), e.g. 2log(x) means log base 2 of x.
 Implicit multiplication is not currently defined for all functions.

+You can use the arrow keys to pan around the graph, n to zoom in, and m to zoom out.
+When you enter the function, press enter to confirm, and then enter again to go to the graph page.
+You can also use the arrow keys on the input page to add more graphs to the display.

 ## Hardware ##